Protik Prakash Banerjee: Awards

 Banerjee received the best speaker award at the Indian Law Institute Annual Debate of 2007.
 He was also awarded the Advocate General's Trophy for the most outstanding Emerging Lawyer by the Indian Law Institute (West Bengal Unit) in 2009.
 He is the first advocate in India to have won a judgment in favor of his client that an arbitrator under the Arbitration and Conciliation Act 1996 is amenable to jurisdiction under Article 227 of the Constitution of India.

 Death

 Protik Prakash Banerjee died at age 51 on Friday, 3 July, 2020 due to heart attack.
-He is survived by his wife, Piyali Banerjee and his daughter, Samadrita Banerjee.
+He is survived by his wife, Piyali Banerjee and their daughter, Samadrita Banerjee.